 - Contractor management to ensure their practices are aligned to the above.

 - Ongoing communication with staff on any updates to requirements, the importance of standard precautions including proper hand hygiene, screening customers, cough etiquette and social distancing.

 - Our staff have access to Personal Protective Equipment (PPE) such as gloves, disinfectant, wipes and other items.

-- It is mandatory for all KinCare staff in NSW and ACT to wear a surgical face mask for every service.
-It is also mandatory for all staff in Victoria to wear a surgical face mask and goggles for every service with Customers.
+- It is mandatory for all KinCare staff in NSW, ACT and VIC to wear a surgical face mask for every service.
 We also encourage our customers to stay home where possible and wear a mask when out in the community.